 3. ENVIRONMENTAL ATTRIBUTE INVENTORY AND ACCOUNTING

-As described in section 1 of this exhibit, Environmental Attributes are defined by various jurisdictions.
 The Parties acknowledge that the Environmental Attribute accounting outlined below will be provided consistent with physical deliveries of power.

 3.1 Registration of Renewable Energy Generating Units

 BPA shall take all reasonable steps to register the applicable renewable energy generating units in BPA’s system mix, including any hydro resources, with the tracking system selected under section 5 of this Exhibit H.